Where’d They End Up?

 North Carolina Sports Network

-More than 50 college basketball players from the Atlantic Coast Conference and/or North Carolina-based universities have entered the professional basketball ranks this summer.
+More than 80 college basketball players who competed in the Atlantic Coast Conference and/or for North Carolina-based universities have entered the professional basketball ranks this summer.

-Most first-year professionals are getting their start in NBA Summer League action, which is divided among venues in California (July 5-8), Salt Lake City (July 5-8) and Las Vegas (July 10-20), although a majority of those players ultimately will end up opening the 2025-26 regular season in the NBA’s G League or with teams located in countries all around the globe.
+Most first-year professionals got their start in NBA Summer League action, which was divided among venues in California (July 5-8), Salt Lake City (July 5-8) and Las Vegas (July 10-20), although a majority of those players ultimately will end up opening the 2025-26 regular season in the NBA’s G League or with teams located in countries all around the globe.

 Others, including Duke wing Mason Gillis (Belgium), NC State point guard Michael O’Connell (Puerto Rico) and UNC Asheville forward Greg Gantt Jr. (Slovakia), signed directly with organizations that compete in foreign-based leagues.